MrPixle2022/Documentaion/TypeScript/Prisma/CRUD.md

 users; // {count: 1}
 ```

-if you want to get those users back use ``:
+the problem is that -unlike `create`- `createMany` doesn't return the data array, but an object with the `count` of how many were inserted, though we can get those users back use `createManyAndReturn`:

 ```typescript
 const users = await prisma.user.createManyAndReturn({